CosmicCoffeeCrew/CosmicCoffeeCrew-soen341projectW2024/Sprint3/Plan_For_Sprint_4.md

 - Improve the frontend and intuitivity of the UI (also check that dark mode is properly implemented in every component)
 - Configure Payment Portal
 - Connect reviews to the database
+- Implement the filters in backend instead of frontend so that the website runs more smoothly

 **Custom Feature for Last Sprint : Chauffeur Service**